-The consolidated financial statements are presented in Qatari Riyals, which is the Group's functional currency and all values are rounded to the nearest Qatari Riyal except when otherwise indicated.
+These consolidated financial statements are presented in Qatari Riyals, which is the Company's functional currency.
+All amounts have been rounded to the nearest Qatari Riyal, unless otherwise indicated.

 4. BASIS OF MEASUREMENT

 These consolidated financial statements have been prepared on the historical cost basis except for available-for-sale investments and investments at fair value through profit or loss which are carried at fair value.